spotinst/help/src/docs/ocean/tutorials/migrate-workload-via-ui.md

 ## Step 4: Start Migration

 1. After you have chosen the relevant instances and decided on the migration scope and batch size, click Start Migration on the bottom right corner.
-A window appears where you have a final review of the migration configuration.
+A window displays a final review of the migration configuration.

 <img src="/ocean/_media/tutorials-migrate-workload-03.png" />